shabin5785/Golang_notes/Go_2.md

 - Accessing a map element by subscripting always yields a value.
-If the key is present in the map, you get the corresponding value; if not, you get the zero value for the element typ e,
+If the key is present in the map, you get the corresponding value; if not, you get the zero value for the element typ e, For example, if the element typ e is numer ic, you mig ht have to distinguish bet ween a nonexistent element and an element that happens to have the value zero, using a test like this: age, ok := ages["bob"] if !ok { /* "bob" is not a key in this map; age == 0. */ }